 If you think about it, that’s the definition of self-discipline—giving up something you want (that piece of cake) for something

-she’s building the neural pathways to become more self-disciplined.
+the neural pathways to become more self-disciplined.
 And that self-discipline will last for the rest of her life.

 If you're still with me, you're probably thinking "But children need limits!"
 I agree.
 Setting limits is part of guiding kids.
 It's part of the

-child's job description to test the limits, so they learn what's allowed, where the boundaries are.
+child's job description to test the limits, so they learn what's allowed, and where the boundaries are.
 Most parents need to set limits all day, every

 day.
 Limits that work are firm so the child can stop testing, but also empathic, so the child doesn't feel she's a bad person.